Our pick of the best 85-inch TVs offer a larger-than-life cinematic experience and won't cost you an arm and a leg like

 Not sure if an 85-inch TV is right for you?
-Before you spend thousands of dollars on an 85-inch TV, make sure you have space for it and can sit far enough away to properly enjoy it.
+Before you spend thousands of dollars on an 85-inch TV, make sure you can sit far enough away to properly enjoy it.
 The general guidelines for viewing distance for a 4K 85-inch TV are the TV should be 10-12 feet from where you sit — check out our guide What size TV should I buy? for more information.

 What are the best 85-inch TVs?